 Step 3: Light your Flare Fire at least 1 hour before cooking

-A good idea is to feel the front of your Flare.
+A good idea is to feel the front of your Flare outdoor fireplace.
 If the concrete feels warm, you know the masonry is heated through and the fire will generate a consistent cooking temperature.

 Step 4: Tie up your turkey and place onto the rotisserie